Emily Coit

 Biography

 My first book, American Snobs: Transatlantic Novelists, Liberal Culture, and the Genteel Tradition (Edinburgh University Press, 2021), shows how Henry Adams, Henry James, and Edith Wharton responded to a strand of Victorian liberalism that flourished in Boston, especially at Harvard University.
 The book disambiguates the varied elitisms and racisms of this trio's privileged set in order to show how each of these authors interrogated liberal ideas about education and democracy.
-Locating Adams, James, and Wharton within the history of higher education, American Snobs points to these authors' role in developing the ideas that governed the study of US literature during the twentieth century: the story of their responses to liberalism is also a story about literary studies and, more broadly, about how intellectuals have understood their own political duties and powers.
+Locating Adams, James, and Wharton within the history of higher education, American Snobs points to these authors' role in developing the ideas that governed the study of US literature during the twentieth century.

 Selected Publications

 American Snobs: Transatlantic Novelists, Liberal Culture, and the Genteel Tradition.
-Edinburgh UP, 2021.
+Edinburgh University Press, 2021.

 "Edith Wharton's Microscopist and the Science of Language."
-In The Palgrave Handbook of Twentieth and Twenty-First Century Literature and Science, edited by Neel Ahuja et al., Palgrave Macmillan, 2020.
+The Palgrave Handbook of Twentieth and Twenty-First Century Literature and Science, edited by Ahuja et al., 163-179.
+Palgrave Macmillan, 2020.

 "American Nervousness: Motherhood and the 'Mental Activity of Women' in the Era of Sexual Anarchy."
 In Edinburgh Companion to Fin-de-Siècle Literature, Culture and the Arts, edited by Josephine Guy, 361-380.
 Edinburgh: Edinburgh UP, 2018.